peakshift/bitcoin-ux/README.md

 There are some additional areas that can be explored.

-- Account Identification / Contact List
+- Account Identification / Contact Lists
 - Extending On-chain Pull Payments with Payjoin